humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails13.md

 ![Travis-ci Running]({{ "/assets/img/exercises/rails-13/ci-badge.png" | prepend: site.baseurl }}){: .img-responsive}

-Open your project's `README.rdoc` file, and paste the text you just copied on line 2.
+Open your project's `README.rdoc` file and paste the text you just copied on line 2.
 Your file will look something like this:

 {% highlight ruby %}